box/developer.box.com/content/pages/ai-dev-zone/index.md

       Developer Zone
     </Header>

-    Box AI natively integrates advanced AI models into the products and features across the Box Content Cloud.
-With the Box AI Developer Zone, you can explore interactive demos to view use cases, example prompts and responses, and sample code.
+  Box AI natively integrates advanced AI models into products available across the Box Content Cloud. <br>
+  Box AI Developer Zone features interactive demos you can use to try out prompts and responses, view use cases, and explore the sample code.
   </HeroImage>
 </Centered>